axanthics/XCZ-Masternode/README.md

 3. Send 1000 XChainZ to MN1.
 4. Wait for 15 confirmations.
 5. Go to Tools -> "Debug console - Console"
-6. Type the following command: masternode outputs
+6. Type the following command: getmasternodeoutputs
 7. Within the installed XChainZ application directory on your operating system, open the masternode.conf file (e.g., for mac: nano "Library/Application Support/XChainZ/masternode.conf")
 8. Add the following entry: